ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/indexing-nested-data.js.markdown

 * This type of index structure is effective for retrieving documents when filtering the query by any of the inner nested values that were indexed.

 * However, due to the way the index-entries are generated, this index __cannot__ provide results for a query searching for documents that contain specific sub-objects which satisfy some `AND` condition.
   For example:

-    {CODE results_2@Indexes\IndexingNestedData.cs /}
+    {CODE:nodejs results_2@Indexes\indexingNestedData.js /}

 * To address this, you must use a __Fanout index__ - as described below.